Ronald “Ed” Ives passed away June 19, 2019 at his home in Lacey, Washington. He was 79 years old.

 His favorite nickname was “Son of the beach” His favorite family quotes are “Always be closing” and “Don’t take any sh*t.”

 In lieu of a service, the family will release his ashes on the beach in Lincoln City, Oregon, one of his favorite places to spend time with his loved ones.

-To send flowers to the family of Ronald Ives, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Ronald Ives, please visit Tribute Store

 In Lieu of Service

 ...ashes will be scattered at the beach in Lincoln City, Oregon.